 - 4% – Use Schedule C (27 pay periods) or Schedule D (26 pay periods).

 - 6% – Divide the vacation pay by 3.
 Use Schedule B (52 pay periods) and multiply the weekly source deduction by 3.

 - 8% – Divide the vacation pay by 4.
 Use Schedule B (52 pay periods) and multiply the weekly source deduction by 4.

 Employees who do not take vacation

-If you give vacation pay to an employee who is not taking holidays, use the method applicable to gratuities to calculate the remuneration subject to source deductions and employer contributions.
+If you give vacation pay to an employee who is not taking holidays, use the method applicable to gratuities to calculate the source deductions and employer contributions on the amount.